How Far Can I Travel

 How to use the How Far Can I Travel Tool

 You do not need to interact with the map as it will move and resize depending on what you input.
-To start with, input an address / location in to option 1.
-Remember, the entire world has to be searched to find this location so make it precise.
-For example "123 Example Road, ExCity, Excountry" is a good method.
+To start with, input an address/location into option 1.
+Be precise�for example, "123 Example Road, ExCity, Excountry" is a good format.

-Next you need to indicate the total road distance you can travel.
+Next, indicate the total road distance you can travel.
 This can be done in two ways:

 About